AI in higher education

 Today, there are several chatbots that can answer advanced questions and quickly create texts, images, etc. based on various requests.
 The position of Chat GPT, possibly the most known chatbot, is being challenged by, among others, Amazon's Bedrock and Bard from Google.
 In addition, generative AI is currently being integrated into Office 365, Microsoft Bing and Google's search tools.

-Below are some abbreviations that may be useful to know!
+Below are some concepts that may be useful to know.

 AI-typAI.png